xlladdins/xll/docs/Excel4MacrosE-G.md

 **ENABLE.TOOL**(**bar\_id, position**, enable)

-Bar\_id    is the number or name of a toolbar on which the button resides.
+Bar\_id&nbsp;&nbsp;&nbsp;&nbsp;is the number or name of a toolbar on which the button resides.
 For detailed information about bar\_id, see ADD.TOOL.

-Position    specifies the position of the button on the toolbar.
+Position&nbsp;&nbsp;&nbsp;&nbsp;specifies the position of the button on the toolbar.
 Position starts with 1 at the left side (if horizontal) or from the top (if vertical).

-Enable    specifies whether the button can be accessed.
-If enable is TRUE or omitted, the user can access the button; if FALSE, the user cannot access it.
+Enable&nbsp;&nbsp;&nbsp;&nbsp;specifies whether the button can be accessed.
+If enable is TRUE or omitted, the user can access the button;
+if FALSE, the user cannot access it.

 **Remarks**